IronTopi/phase1/README.md

 If you're running this application on a linux host, you can use the provided convenience scripts.
 **First make sure the script-files are executable (`chmod a+x ./start.sh` etc.).**
+If you want to eliminate all possible permission-related troubles just do a reckless `chmod -R 777 ./phase1`.

 | script        | action                                                              |
 | ------------- | ------------------------------------------------------------------- |